 Exclusive Interview with Polar Explorer Barney Swan

-I have gotten to know Barney very well over the past few years and I can’t emphasize enough how impressed I am with how much he is accomplishing at such a young age.
-From helping to lead the 2041 Foundation to his upcoming South Pole walk to his future as an environmental global leader he is paving his own unique path in life.
-Last week we spoke at length on SPEC as well as the ClimateForce Challenge mission.
+I have gotten to know Barney Swan very well over the past few years and I can’t emphasize enough how impressed I am with how much he is accomplishing at such a young age.
+From helping to lead the 2041 Foundation to his renewable energy South Pole walk in 2017/2018 to his future as an environmental global leader he is paving his own unique path in life.
+In October 2017, we spoke at length on his incredible walk to the South Pole as well as the ClimateForce Challenge mission.
 You can read our conversation in detail below.

 1) With less than 45 days until you begin walking to the South Pole how do you feel about the upcoming Expedition?